nehcgnak/CrackingMachineLearningInterview/README.md

                         is locally constant or approximately locally constant.
                 10) Autoencoders (can learn from Non Linear dimention reduction function)

-#### What is principle componenet analysis?
+#### What is principle component analysis?
 How does PCA work in Dimentonality reduction?

         The main linear technique for dimensionality reduction, principal component analysis, performs a linear mapping of the data to a lower-dimensional space in such a way that the variance of